-One of the most important tasks of the Trustees is to ensure the protection and growth of the Trust's capital base, so our funds are available in perpetuity for the benefit of current and future generations.
+One of the most significant duties of the Trustees is to ensure the protection and growth of the Trust's capital base, so our funds are available in perpetuity for the benefit of current and future generations.

-The Trust Group has grown its asset base to over \$1B.
+Since its inception in December 1993, the Trust Group has grown its asset base significantly from the initial capital of \$40M.

-The Trust's funds are invested in accordance with an investment policy (Statement of Investment Policies and Objectives), which is reviewed annually by the Trustees, with guidance from professional investment advisors, and an Investment Committee that includes one external appointed member.
+The Trust's funds are invested in accordance with an investment strategy (Statement of Investment Policies and Objectives), which is reviewed annually by the Trustees, with guidance from professional investment advisors, and an Investment Committee that includes one external appointed member.
 The diversified investment portfolio, including the performance of Manawa Energy, is monitored and reviewed regularly.